GOKUL05102003/sentence-construction-tool/README.md

 # Sentence Construction Tool 🎯

-This is a React-based quiz application built for the **CA MONK Frontend Internship Assignment**.
+This is a React-based quiz application.
 The app allows users to construct meaningful sentences by filling in the blanks, all under a timer constraint.

 ## 🔗 Application link